wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    <br /><br />

 This also avoids vendor lock-in and provides a consistent way to handle identities across clouds.

+### Multi-Cloud secrets store

+Enterprises deploy Vault to avoid disruption when working with different clouds.

+HashiCorp provides a single consistent way to handle secrets across clouds.

+HashiCorp Vault adds the distinct advantage of being able to <strong>work either inside and outside each of several clouds</strong>:

+   * <a target="_blank" href="https://aws.amazon.com/secrets-manager/">AWS Secrets Manager</a> is a service (managed by AWS) to rotate, manage, and retrieve any credentials, API keys, or secrets to encrypt EBS volumes, Dynamo DB, S3 objects.
+I

+   * <a target="_blank" href="https://aws.amazon.com/kms/">AWS KMS (Key Management Server)</a> is used by AWS Secrets Manager and other services to generate new keys using various encryption algorithms based onn imported key material.
+See https://github.com/awsdocs/aws-kms-developer-guide/tree/master/doc_source

+   * AWS External Key Store (XKS)

+   * <a target="_blank" href="https://azure.microsoft.com/en-us/services/key-vault/">Azure Key Vault</a>

+      <a target="_blank" href="https://www.udemy.com/course/azure-key-vault-the-complete-introduction/">NOTE</a>:
+      Azure has higher "Premium" prices for use of it HSM (Hardware Security Module), which <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/key-vault/">stores up to 5,000 key vault keys and the ability to access their keys from any device.</a> The subscription price for Azure key vault is $5 per user per month.
+First 250 keys are $5 per month.
+For more keys, it costs $2.50 per month, and then 90 cents per month.

+   * <a target="_blank" href="https://cloud.google.com/secret-manager">GCP Secret Manager</a>

+   * Azure Key Vault
+   <br /><br />

+PROTIP: With HashiCorp Vault, a particular secret can be added within AWS and then retrieved from within an Azure cloud.
+This is a requirement for true enterprise capability, due to needs imposed by corporate mergers and acquisitions.

 ### Dynamic secrets